loicmolinari/flupke/README.md

 - Frame metrics, with a window id, a frame number and various values like sync, render and swap times.
 - Process metrics, with the virtually allocated memory size, the Resident Set Size, CPU usage and the thread count.

-Here is a shot showing the metrics rendered on a QQuickWindow.
+Here's a shot showing the metrics rendered on a QQuickWindow.
 The frame timings corresponds to the frame that is overlaid.

 ![metrics logging image](https://raw.githubusercontent.com/wiki/loicmolinari/quicken/web/quicken-win.png)